Pregnant Jenna Johnson and Val Chmerkovskiy's 2022 ESPYS Date Night Is a Perfect 10 - E! Online

 The Dancing With the Stars pro—who is expecting her first child with husband and fellow dancer Val Chmerkovskiy—attended the July 20 award show at the Dolby Theatre in Los Angeles, and her look was so good it deserved its own mirror ball trophy.

 Jenna wore a stunning black dress and cradled her baby bump as she posed for photos.
-She completed her look with sparking hoop earring and heels.
+The mom-to-be was styled by celebrity hairstylist Bradley Leake using Hidden Crown Hair, Boujee Beauty and Redken.
 As for Val, he looked handsome in a classic suit without the tie.

 The dancer announced her pregnancy on Instagram July 15.
 "Our biggest dream come true yet," she wrote, "Baby Chmerkovskiy coming this January!
 My heart has grown beyond comprehension while growing this little miracle inside of me.
 We can't wait to meet our precious angel."